cardinalitypuzzles/cardboard/new-hunt-setup.md

 To set up a new hunt:

-* create a new Google Drive folder for the hunt
+* create a new Google Drive folder for the hunt.
+Do not change the permissions on the folder; it should be private for now.
 * add the Google API service account you created above as an Editor to the Drive folder
 * add all your team members as Editors to the Drive folder
 * add a template Sheet file to the Drive folder